 4. Personal references.

 d.
-Personnel must meet the exemption criteria of the category of individuals specified in 10 CFR 73.59 as exempt from the criminal history records and background check requirements and have an established need to know.
+Personnel must meet the exemption criteria of the category of individuals specified in 10 CFR 73.59, as being exempt from the criminal history records and background check requirements and have an established need to know.
 (10 CFR 73.22(b)(3))

 02.03 Protection of SGI.

-store unattended SGI in storage containers with locks that possess the characteristics identified in 10 CFR 73.2, Definitions, "Security Storage Containers" and "Locks."
+The NRC authorized entity shall store unattended SGI in storage containers with locks that possess the characteristics identified in 10 CFR 73.2, Definitions, "Security Storage Containers" and "Locks."
 (10 CFR 73.22(c)(2))

-b. ombination to security storage containers, used to store SGI, is controlled to preclude access to individuals not authorized access to SGI.
+b.
+Combinations to security storage containers, used to store SGI, is controlled to preclude access to individuals not authorized access to SGI.

 (10 CFR 73.22(c)(2))

-c. implements measures for the control of SGI while in use and that the measures require SGI to remain under the control of an individual who is authorized access to SGI.
+c.
+NRC authorized entity implements measures for the control of SGI while in use and that the measures require SGI to remain under the control of an individual who is authorized access to SGI.

 (10 CFR 73.22(c)(1))